RajeevRangappa/Azure-Health-Extension/README.md

 ﻿

-# Azure HIPAA/HITRUST Health Data and AI - Extension (PREVIEW)
+# Azure Security and Complaince Blueprint - HIPAA/HITRUST Health Data and AI - IaaS Extension

-The HIPAA/HITRUST Health Data and AI - Extension provides customers the ability to deploy the health blueprint to include a hybrid IaaS deployment to understand how Azure Security Center and other security technologies such as end point host protection would work in the Healthcare solution.
+The HIPAA/HITRUST Health Data and AI - IaaS Extension provides customers the ability to deploy the health blueprint to include a hybrid IaaS deployment to understand how Azure Security Center and other security technologies such as end point host protection would work in the Healthcare solution.
 This solution will help expose the effort to migrate an on-premise SQL based solution to Azure, and to implement a Privileged Access Workstation (PAW) to securely manage all cloud based services and solutions.